Spreads/Spreads/README.md

 .NET gives native performance when optimized for memory access patterns, which means no functional data structures and minimum allocations.
-Even though .NET is a managed platform with garbage collection, in a steady state Spreads should not allocate many objects and create GC pessure.
+Even though .NET is a managed platform with garbage collection, in a steady state Spreads should not allocate many objects and create GC pressure.
 .NET properly supports generic value types and arrays of them are laid out contiguously in memory.
-Such layout enables CPU to prefetch data efficiently, resulting in great performance boost compared to collections of boxed objects.
+Such layout enables CPUs to prefetch data efficiently, resulting in great performance boost compared to collections of boxed objects.
 Also .NET makes it trivial to call native methods and *Spreads.Extensions* project uses SIMD-optimized compression and math libraries written in C.

-We haven't compared Spreads performance to performance of commercial systems yet (because their costs are atrocious and leaning cryptic lenguages is not necessary).
+We haven't compared Spreads performance to performance of commercial systems yet (because their costs are atrocious and learning cryptic languages is not necessary).
-However, the main benchmark while developping Spreads was modern CPU capabilities, not any existing product.
-We tried to achive mecanical sympathy, to avoid any wasteful operations and to get the most from modern processors.
+However, the main benchmark while developing Spreads was modern CPUs capabilities, not any existing product.
+We tried to achieve mechanical sympathy, to avoid any wasteful operations and to get the most from modern processors.
 Therefore, unless the fastest commercial products use magic or quantum computers, Spreads must be in the same bracket.
 There are a lot of known optimization that are waiting to be implemented, and we will move closer